- Executive Director's Office

 - Season 1

 - Contact us

-In 2016, the federal and provincial governments announced $90 million in funding towards a $126 million building for the SFU Surrey campus, across from its main building.
-Opening in 2019, the building will house the new Sustainable Energy Engineering program, teaching and research labs, and state-of-the art theatres and activity space that will be shared with the community.
+In 2016, the federal and provincial governments announce $90 million in funding towards a $126 million building for the SFU Surrey campus, across from its main building.
+The building will house the new Sustainable Energy Engineering program, teaching and research labs, and state-of-the art theatres and activity space that will be shared with the community.

 SFU’s expansion will also help meet the increasing demand for accessible post-secondary education south of the Fraser.

 A $1 million gift from Coast Capital Savings was given to help further the success of the Venture Connection program, advancing innovation across SFU.
 In honour of this gift, the program was re-named the Coast Capital Savings Venture Connection program.

 On September 18, 2018, the SFU ImageTech Lab, a world-class clinical research facility, opens its doors.
 The ImageTech Lab is the first-of-its-kind in Western Canada and will be a cornerstone in Surrey’s Health Technology District.
 It provides the critical combination of high-field magnetic resonance imaging (MRI) together with high-density magnetoencephalography (MEG)—uniquely embedded within Surrey Memorial Hospital—an emerging academic health sciences centre.

 SFU unveils the first phase of its $126 million, 221,000 square foot, 5-floor campus expansion.
 Located near the original campus building, the building houses the new Sustainable Energy Engineering program, the first of its kind in western Canada.